darleg/CA/Kirchhoff's Laws/README.md

   current leaving is $𝐼_{3}$, then $𝐼_{1}+𝐼_{2}=𝐼_{3}$.

 Kirchhoff's Voltage Law (KVL):
-Statement: The sum of all voltages around a closed loop in a circuit is zero.
+- Statement: The sum of all voltages around a closed loop in a circuit is zero.
 This means that the total energy gained by charges per loop is equal to the energy lost.

-Equation: $$\sum V = 0$$
+- Equation: $$\sum V = 0$$

-Application: Used to determine the voltage drops across components in a loop.
-For example, in a loop with a voltage source 𝑉 and resistors
+- Application: Used to determine the voltage drops across components in a loop.
+For example, in a loop with a voltage source 𝑉and resistors 𝑅1 and 𝑅2 with currents𝐼
-𝑅
-1
- and
-𝑅
-2
- with currents
-𝐼
 1
  and
 𝐼